WebLintCode/Web-Bootcamp/projects/todo-app/instructions.md

 # TODO APP
-1) Create 2 folder for your project (Example: js and css )
+1) Create 2 folders for your project (Example: js and css )
 2) Create an index.html for your project.
 3) Create an app.js file inside your js folder.
 4) Create a style.css file inside your css folder.